easyauth-io/docs/docs/quickstart/java-spring-boot.md

     }
 }
 ```

 ---
-Here, We've created a `GetMapping` path for the index page `/` and a `GetMapping` path `/profile` that sends HTTP request for the profile details to the EasyAuth Api and returns the response.
+Here, We've created a `GetMapping` for the path `/profile` that fetches profile details to the EasyAuth Api and returns them as response.

 ---